-Some of the best winter plants for chickens include herbs like comfrey, fennel, thyme, and lavender, which can be grown in pots or in the ground near your chicken coop.
-These plants not only provide a source of fresh food for your birds, but they also have a variety of health benefits, including boosting the immune system and promoting healthy digestion.
-Additionally, plants like nasturtiums, rosemary, and sage can help repel pests and insects that can be harmful to your chickens.
+Some of the best winter plants for chickens are from the brassica family, such as cabbage, brocolli and Kale.
+These can be grown in pots or in the ground near your chicken coop.
+These plants provide a great source of fresh food for your birds.

 Understanding Chickens’ Winter Needs

 As the temperature drops, it’s important to ensure that your chickens have everything they need to stay healthy and happy throughout the winter months.
 Here are a few key things to keep in mind:

 During the winter, your chickens will need more food to maintain their body temperature and keep themselves warm.
 Make sure you provide them with plenty of high-quality feed, and consider supplementing their diet with scratch grains or other treats to help keep them warm.

 It’s also important to ensure that your chickens have access to clean, fresh water at all times.
 In cold weather, their water may freeze over, so you may need to check and refill their waterer more frequently.

 Chickens need a warm, dry place to roost at night, especially during the winter.
 Make sure their coop is well-insulated and draft-free, and provide plenty of bedding to help keep them warm.